pouya-eghbali/meteor-autoform-materialize/README.md

 @import "../node_modules/materialize-css/sass/materialize.scss";
 ```
-6. copy fonts folder from `/node-modules/materialize-css/dist/fonts` to '/public'
+6. copy fonts folder from `/node-modules/materialize-css/dist/fonts` to '/public'.
+Or alternatively use a CDN; if you manage to get the CDN working, please let us know how so we can add it here.

 ## Install Autoform-Materialize ##